 List people include Patrick Marber, Frances Oznowicz and many more.While this isn't a list of all male puppeteers, it does answer the questions "Who are the most famous male puppeteers?" and "Who are the best male puppeteers?"

-- Photo: Tinseltown / ShutterstockJason Jordan Segel (born January 18, 1980) is an American actor, comedian, and screenwriter.
-He is best known for his role as Marshall Eriksen in the CBS sitcom How I Met Your Mother, as well as for his work with producer Judd Apatow on the television series Freaks and Geeks and Undeclared.
-Segel has also starred in several films, including Forgetting Sarah Marshall, Knocked Up, The Muppets, Despicable Me, and The Five-Year Engagement (2012), This Is 40 (2012), Sex Tape (2014) and The... more on Wikipedia
+- Photo: Tinseltown / ShutterstockJason Jordan Segel (born January 18, 1980) is an American actor, comedian, screenwriter, and producer.
+He is best known for his role as Marshall Eriksen in the CBS sitcom How I Met Your Mother, as well as for his work with producer Judd Apatow on the television series Freaks and Geeks and Undeclared, and for the critically and commercially successful comedies he has starred in, written, and produced.
+Segel has starred in several films, including Knocked Up (2007), Forgetting Sarah Marshall (2008), I Love You, Man (2009), Despicable Me (2010), Bad Teacher (2011), Jeff, Who Lives at Home (2011), The Muppets (2011), The Five-Year Engagement (2012), This Is 40 (2012), Sex Tape (2014) and The... more on Wikipedia

 - Birthplace: Los Angeles, California, United States of America

 - Age: Died at 54 (1936-1990)

 - Birthplace: Greenville, Mississippi, USA

 - Birthplace: Hereford, United Kingdom

-Brad Garrett is an American actor and stand-up comedian.
+- Photo: David Livingston / Getty ImagesBrad H. Gerstenfeld (born April 14, 1960), known professionally as Brad Garrett, is an American stand-up comedian, actor, voice actor and professional poker player.
 He has appeared in numerous television and film roles.
 Garrett was initially successful as a stand-up comedian in the early 1980s.
 Taking advantage of that success in the late 1980s, Garrett began appearing in television and film, in minor and guest roles.
-His first major role was Robert Barone on the CBS series Everybody Loves Raymond.
+His first major role was Robert Barone on the CBS sitcom Everybody Loves Raymond.
 The series debuted September 13, 1996 and ran for nine seasons.
 In 2002, he gave an Emmy-nominated and critically lauded performance as Jackie Gleason in the television film Gleason.
 Garrett's... more on Wikipedia

 - Birthplace: Woodland Hills, Los Angeles, California, USA